serenorg/serendb/docs/core_changes.md

 responding to any GetPage@LSN request.

-The last-written page LSN is mostly tracked in the smgrwrite() function, without core code changes, but there are a few exceptions where we've had to add explicit calls to the Neon-specific SetLastWrittenPageLSN() function.
+The last-written page LSN is mostly tracked in the smgrwrite() function, without core code changes, but there are a few exceptions where we've had to add explicit calls to the SerenDB-specific SetLastWrittenPageLSN() function.

 There's an open PR to track the LSN in a more-fine grained fashion: